-- To control and balance accounts with suppliers, customers, banks and employees (payroll).
+- control and balance accounts with suppliers, customers, employees and banks.

-- To prepare financial documentation for investments, bank loans and insurances.
+- prepare financial documentation for investments, bank loans and insurances.

-Partnerships do not pay income tax on their profits which are shared between the partners in accordance with the partnership agreement.
-In other words, profits before tax are transferred from the partnership to its partners.
-They, as self-employed or companies, must pay their income tax and if needed Class 4 National Insurance Contributions on profits yielded from the partnership.
+Partnerships do not pay income tax such as for instance limited companies.
+Profits of partnerships are shared between the partners in accordance with their partnership agreement.
+As such, before tax profits are transferred from the partnership to its partners.
+Partners, either self-employed or companies or both must pay their income tax and if needed Class 4 National Insurance Contributions on profits yielded from the partnership.

-- To register a partnership with HM Revenue & Customs.
+- officially register a partnership with HM Revenue & Customs.

-- To calculate the partnership profit on the basis of accounting records by figuring out the difference between the revenues and expenses.
+- calculate profit of the partnership on the basis of accounting records

-- To share the partnership profit among partners in accordance with a partnership agreement.
-Each partner must add his profit share to his overall taxable income as self-employed.
+- share the partnership profit among partners of the partnership in accordance with their partnership agreement.

-VAT regulations apply to partnerships in the same way as to other business types.
-A partnership must register with HMRC for VAT, if its turnover for the previous 12 calendar months has exceeded the VAT threshold of £83,000.
-If desirable, a partnership can register with HMRC for VAT voluntarily.
+It is important to understand that VAT regulations apply to partnerships in the same way as they do to other business types, for instance to limited companies.
+A partnership must apply for VAT number to HMRC if its turnover for the previous 12 calendar months has exceeded the VAT registration threshold of £83,000.
+If desirable, a partnership can also apply for VAT voluntarily.

-Partnerships using non-domestic premises have to pay business rates to the local authorities.
-Business rate is an equivalent of the council tax paid by individuals.
+Partnerships which use commercial premises have to pay business rates to the local authorities.